Compare

 Simple way to decide

-You do not need to choose based on brand size alone.
-Choose based on your workload, Microsoft dependency, team, and the level of complexity you want to manage.
+Do not choose based on brand size.
+Choose based on your Microsoft dependency, team size, and how much cloud complexity you want to manage.

 Pricing